South Dakota MVR

 - Unofficial driving record

-Official driving records are typically used for employment or insurance purposes.
-Unofficial driving records can be used for personal purposes, such as checking your own driving record or monitoring the driving record of a family member.
+Typically, official driving records are utilized for insurance or job purposes.
+However, unofficial driving records can be used for private matters, such as reviewing your driving history or keeping track of a family member's driving history.

 - Any traffic violations or accidents you have been involved in